Saquon Barkley Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- In his five career matchups against them, Barkley has averaged 90.8 rushing yards against the Football Team, 28.3 more than his over/under in Sunday's game.
+- Barkley's 90.8 rushing yards per game over his five career matchups against the Football Team are 30.3 more yards than his over/under in Sunday's game.

-- In two of five games against the Football Team Barkley has run for a touchdown.
-But he did not have multiple TDs in either of those games.
+- Barkley has had a rushing touchdown in two games versus the Football Team, but did not have multiple TDs in either of those games.

-- In terms of defending against the run, the Football Team are eighth in the NFL, allowing 105.1 yards per game.
+- The Football Team allow 105.1 yards per game on the ground, the NFL's eighth-ranked rush defense.

-- Barkley and the Giants will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).
+- The Football Team have conceded 14 rushing touchdowns, 12th in the league.

 Recent Performances

-- In last week's outing against the Bears, Barkley ran the ball 21 times for 102 yards (4.9 yards per carry).
+- In last week's contest against the Bears, Barkley carried the ball 21 times for 102 yards (4.9 yards per carry).

-- Barkley has run for 184 yards on 51 carries (61.3 yards per game) on the ground during his last three games.
+- Barkley has rushed for 184 yards on 51 carries (61.3 yards per game) over his last three outings.

 Barkley's New York Teammates